-Our native frogs are small, nocturnal, and are hard to see as they camouflage themselves well.
-Three of our remaining species live on land in shady, moist forested areas, and one is semi-aquatic, living on stream edges.
+New Zealand has four native frog species.
+They are small, nocturnal, and are hard to see as they camouflage themselves well.
+Three of our species live on land in shady, moist forested areas, and one is semi-aquatic, living on stream edges.

 New Zealand's native frogs have several distinctive features, which make them very different from frogs elsewhere in the world:

 - they don't croak regularly like most frogs

 - they don't have a tadpole stage.
 The embryo develops inside an egg, and then hatches as an almost fully-formed frog.
 The young of most species are cared for by their parents - for example, the male Archey's frog may carry his young offspring around on his back.

 New Zealand originally had seven species of native frog.
 Three species have become extinct since the arrival of humans and animal pests, like rats, in New Zealand.
 The four remaining species are:

 The most widespread, the Hochstetter's frog has been sighted around the upper half of the North Island, including at Waipu, Great Barrier Island, the Coromandel, central North Island, and the Raukumara Ranges.

 It is generally dark brown, grows up to 48mm long, has partially webbed feet and has more warts than the other native frogs.